-Likewise, people who insist on handling important legal or financial matters on their own proceed without the benefit of good counsel.
-Often these people they lack clear focus and objectivity, They generate excessive and needless costs to themselves, leading to more of their own frustration and time wasted.
+People who insist on handling important legal or financial matters on their own proceed without the benefit of good counsel.
+Often these people lack clear focus and objectivity.
+They generate excessive and needless costs for themselves, leading to more of their own frustration and time wasted.
 A professional adviser helps take emotion out of a particularly difficult process so that reasonableness prevails.

-There is an old adage, “if you think that a professional is expensive, wait until you hire an amateur.”
-Being thrifty has its place and time, but when it comes to personal safety, health, or legal responsibilities, hiring a professional at a reasonable price is a far better choice than paying for future consequences.
+There is an adage, “if you think that a professional is expensive, wait until you hire an amateur”.
+Being thrifty has its place and time, but regarding personal safety, health, or legal responsibilities, hiring a professional at a reasonable price is a far better choice than paying for future consequences.
 For instance, performing electrical, structural, or plumbing work without a permit comes with hidden costs.
 Insurance carriers will deny property damage claims when the source of damage was a repair or remodeling project performed without a permit.

-Recently, in a debt settlement matter, a business woman proudly proclaimed that she had personally negotiated down a substantial portion of her debt on a large promissory note.
+Example in a debt settlement matter, a business woman proudly proclaimed that she had personally negotiated down a substantial portion of her debt on a large promissory note.
 That she was now paying smaller monthly payments to her creditor.
-But later, she learned that this settlement was really a consent judgment and it allowed the creditor to attach all other assets owned to reduce the balance.
-Unknowingly the settlement allowed the creditor to garnish her bank accounts.
-In terms of price, forgoing the use of a professional in order to save money is silly and is costly in the end.
-If the work was done poorly or without full knowledge of a subject matter, there will be a higher price to pay down the road.
+But later, she learned that this settlement was really a consent judgment, and it allowed the creditor to attach all other assets owned to reduce the balance.
+Unknowingly, the settlement allowed the creditor to garnish her bank accounts.
+In terms of price, forgoing using a professional to save money is silly and costly in the end.
+If the work was done poorly or without full knowledge of a subject matter, there would be a higher price to pay down the road.
 Seek out professional advisers who are competent and reasonably priced.

 With technology, people have access to all types of information on almost any topic.
-Besides a professional education, practical experience developed over years in a profession is just as valuable to a client.
+Besides a professional education, practical experience developed over the years in a profession is just as valuable to a client.
 Consider for a moment that most C.P.A.s are skilled in the U.S. Tax Code.
-But the C.P.A. who spends years negotiating with a particular IRS department has the contacts and understands the procedure better than a colleague who may only deal with state sales tax issues.
-If this CPA has a good reputation among IRS agents for being prompt, thorough, knowledgeable, and respectful, then chances are that his services will be most valuable to his client, and a particular problem may be resolved more smoothly, efficiently and less costly.
+But the C.P.A. who spends years negotiating with a particular IRS department, has the contacts and understands the procedure better than a colleague who may only deal with state sales-tax issues.
+If this CPA has a good reputation among IRS agents for being prompt, thorough, knowledgeable, and respectful, then chances are their services will be most valuable to their client, and a particular problem may be resolved more smoothly, efficiently, and less costly.